 The 2012 Market Metrix Hospitality Index found that location was the most important factor for travelers when deciding on a hotel to stay in.
 It’s easy for ad executives to write on a brochure or webpage that their property is located in sunny Phoenix to attract travelers from the Midwest and Northeast during the winter months.
-But showing time-lapsed video of a desert sunrise or kids playing in an outdoor pool on Christmas Day would close the deal instantly.
+But showing time-lapse video of a desert sunrise or kids playing in an outdoor pool on Christmas Day would close the deal instantly.

-Hotels can use YouTube to both increase sales and market their brand to nearly one billion unique users who visit the video sharing platform every month.
+Hotels can use YouTube to both increase sales and market their brand to nearly one billion unique users who visit the video-sharing platform every month.
 Here are three tips for marketing executives starting their YouTube campaigns from scratch.

 Video Tours